 - jdbcTable Represents the results of one or more joins between tables.
 If not all tables are joined together, there is one jdbcTable representing each join tree and containing only the join expressions for that tree.
 To define the join, the attributes and elements have a different meaning than for a regular table. - datasourceId Alias that identifies the data source for the Domain.
 The alias designates the data source where the join is performed.
 In the design file, this alias must be identical to that for all tables and derived tables. - id ID that is used to reference the join results in the Domain design.
 In the Domain Designer, each join tree is automatically given the ID JoinTree_n, where n is a sequential number.
 In the design file, you can give the join any name, as long as it is unique among all other tables and derived tables. - tableName Literal name of the first table in the join.
-This table name is combined with those in the joinInfo and joinedDataSetList to define the join expressions.
-For an Oracle RDBMS, the table name includes the schema name in the form schema_name.table_name. - fieldList A required container for the field elements in the join tree. - field Represents a column in the join tree.
+This table name is combined with those in the joinInfo and joinedDataSetList to define the join expressions. - For PostgreSQL and Oracle-based data sources, the table name includes the database schema name in the form schema.table, if you opted to include schema names when exporting the design. - For PostgreSQL and Oracle-based data sources within a virtual data source, the table name includes the data source prefix defined when the virtual data source was created and the database schema name in the form dataSourcePrefix_schema.table, if you opted to include schema names when exporting the design.
+The table name includes the data source prefix in the form dataSourcePrefix.table if you opted not to include schema names when exporting the design. - For MySQL and similar data sources within a virtual domain, the table name includes the data source prefix and the database name in the form dataSourcePrefix_database.table. - fieldList A required container for the field elements in the join tree. - field Represents a column in the join tree.
 The table of each column is identified by a prefix on the id attribute.
 When created in the Domain Designer, the design file includes every column in every table of the join.
 When you create your own design file, only the columns you want to reference are needed.
 Both attributes of field are required: - id Field ID composed of the ID of the table in the design and the literal name of the column in the data source.
 The syntax is table_ID.field_name. - type The Java type of the column, identical to the type in its table definition. - joinInfo Gives the table ID and alias for the table given by the tablename attribute.
 The table ID and alias are used as the first table in the join definition.
 This element and its two attributes are required even if they are identical. - alias Alternative name within the join expression for the table identified in referenceId.
 By default, the alias is the same as the referenceID, but you may supply a true alias in handwritten design files.
-If you use a distinct alias, you must be careful to use the alias throughout the joinString element that defines the join. - referenceId Table id of the table within the design whose data source name is given in tableName. - joinedDataSetList Container for the list of join statements. - joinedDataSetRef Container for the join statement. - joinString A string expressing an SQL join statement in the following format: - join_type join table_ID table_alias on join_expression
+If you use a distinct alias, you must be careful to use the alias throughout the joinString element that defines the join. - referenceId Table id of the table within the design whose data source name is given in tableName. - joinedDataSetList Container for the list of join statements. - joinedDataSetRef Container for the join statement. - joinString A string expressing an SQL join statement in the following format:

+join_type join table_ID table_alias on join_expression